CodeFab-io/ElmSharp/README.md

 ### 🌍 Global Usings

-Now that we have both a `Model` and a `Message` we can create our `GlobalUsings.cs` to make future code much easier:
+Now that we have both a `Model` and a `Message` we can create a `GlobalUsings.cs` file to make future code much easier:

 ```csharp
 // 📃 GlobalUsings.cs